Oerlikon solutions for non alloyed steels welding and cutting applications

 Various technologies for the electrical power source are available step control transformers (CITOLINE and CITOMIG) or inverters with digital control (CITOSTEEL, CITOPULS and CITOWAVE).
 Modern MIG-MAG power sources use digital controlled inverter technology providing cost effective solutions combined with increased ease of use (lower weight, very stable welding current…).

-With these power sources, the current metal transfer modes (globular, short-circuit, spray and pulsed spray) are available but several evolution developed and patented by Air Liquide Welding are possible for example:
+With these power sources, the current metal transfer modes (globular, short-circuit, spray and pulsed spray) are available but several evolution developed and patented by Oerlikon are possible for example:

 Welding consumables.
 CARBOFIL, CARBOFIL 1 and CARBOFIL 1A are the commercial designations of the solid wire for welding unalloyed steels in the Oerlikon range.
 Wire diameters are comprised between 0.6 mm and 1.6 mm.
 Wire is delivered in spools for most of the manual applications and in large bulk (drums) for automatic and robotic applications .The choice of the filler metal will be done in accordance with base material to be weld.